dfouhey/caffe64/Readme.md

     call rax
     mov rdi, r14

-We can also sample paper ideas
+We can also sample paper ideas by learning a model on the CMU paper title database.

 * interaction and bayesian graph for continuous data based on submodular factorization of perspective: a study for analysis
 * learning from metametric and recurrent model automated optimization